Top Ten Tips Disclaimer

 An employer will be charged back with its share of the benefits in question unless: 1) it files a timely written response to the claim notice within 30 calendar days from the date the notice was mailed from TWC, and 2) it shows that the claimant's last work separation prior to the initial claim date fits into one of the recognized chargeback protection categories.
 Those categories are:

-discharge required by a federal or state statute or a municipal ordinance in Texas;
+a discharge required by a federal or state statute or a municipal ordinance in Texas;

-discharge for misconduct connected with the work;
+a discharge for misconduct connected with the work;

-quitting without good cause connected with the work, including a sale of the business by an owner;
+a resignation without good cause connected with the work, including a sale of the business by an owner;

-discharge or resignation resulting from refusal to treat a person with a communicable disease;
+a discharge or resignation resulting from refusal to treat a person with a communicable disease;

-work separation due to a medically verifiable condition on the part of the employee or the employee's minor child;
+a work separation due to a medically verifiable condition on the part of the employee or the employee's minor child;

-work separation resulting from any other natural disaster, fire, flood, or explosion;
+a work separation resulting from any other natural disaster, fire, flood, or explosion;

-resignation from partial employment to accept other employment that the employee reasonably believed would increase the employee's weekly wage;
+a resignation from partial employment to accept other employment that the employee reasonably believed would increase the employee's weekly wage;

-work separation that was caused by the employer being called to active military service in any branch of the United States armed forces;
+a work separation that was caused by the employer being called to active military service in any branch of the United States armed forces;

-work separation that resulted from quitting to move with the employee's spouse, if the claimant is otherwise qualified because the spouse was a member of the U.S. armed forces whose permanent change of station lasted longer than 120 days, or whose tour of duty lasted longer than one year;
+a work separation that resulted from quitting to move with the employee's spouse, if the claimant is otherwise qualified because the spouse was a member of the U.S. armed forces whose permanent change of station lasted longer than 120 days, or whose tour of duty lasted longer than one year;

-work separation that was caused by the employee's disability-related inability to perform the work, if the employee is a recipient of Social Security disability benefits;
+a work separation that was caused by the employee's disability-related inability to perform the work, if the employee is a recipient of Social Security disability benefits;

-resignation to care for the employee's terminally-ill spouse, if the illness was medically documented, and no other reasonable, alternative care was available;
+a resignation to care for the employee's terminally-ill spouse, if the illness was medically documented, and no other reasonable, alternative care was available;

 The response may be hand-delivered or faxed to any TWC office or mailed.
 If it is mailed, the U.S. postmark date will determine whether the protest is timely.
 (There are some narrow exceptions - see the section on "Timeliness of Appeals" below.)